Login

 Exceptionally well

 What did your students find in your community that they hadn’t noticed before and what sparked that discovery?
-The children notice lots of rubbish on the floor, sadly.
+Where some of the fruit trees are in our neighbourhood, especially ones on Public land.

 Helpful Report

 What are three words that describe the activities in this kit?
-Very well done
+Interactive, hands on, real life experience.

 How effective was the resource in fostering critical thinking about food waste issues?